inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 ..
 The virtual interfaces connect to the 802.1q submodule via a socket, thus the 802.1q submodule is configured to have a socket in both host1 and host2.
 The tunnel submodules in the virtual interfaces are configured to use the real Ethernet interface (eth0) of the host.
 The protocol parameter needs to be specified so that the interface is VLAN-aware????
 We also set the VLAN ID.

-First, host1 and host2 are configured to have a virtual interface:

 .. literalinclude:: ../omnetpp.ini
    :start-at: Config VirtualInterfaces2
    :end-at: numVirtInterfaces
    :language: ini

+..
+Virtual interface basically has a VirtualTunnel in it.

-Then, some parameters of the virtual interfaces need to be configured, i.e. via which real interface to send packets, and how to connect to the 802.1q submodule of the host.
+Some parameters of the virtual tunnel need to be configured, such as which real interface to send packets on, and how to connect to the 802.1q submodule of the host.

+The tunnel submodule of the virtual interface accesses the 802.1q module via a socket.
+(In INET, sockets are used by modules, such as applications, to access protocol services in a network node.)
+We need to enable the 802.1q module's socket so that the tunnel can use the module's protocol service:

+.. the 802.1q is configured to have one:

+..
 Sockets are used by modules, such as applications, to access protocol services in a network node.
 In this case, the tunnel submodule of the virtual interface accesses the 802.1q module via a socket; hence the 802.1q is configured to have one:

 .. literalinclude:: ../omnetpp.ini
    :start-at: *.host*.ieee8021q.hasSocketSupport = true